kumpan/unikorn/content/startpage/2020-05-20-startpage.md

       buttonlink: /seo/
     - tab_title: Marketing
-      text: "Our Digital Marketing experience is massive forming our view of successful Digital Marketing, as aggressive, and not just for Start-ups, but well established organisations too.
-We call it Unikorn Marketing - Kick-off start and go-to-market phase aggressive expertise for full traction throughout all cycle stages. "
+      text: "Our Digital Marketing experience is massive forming our view of successful Digital Marketing, and not just for Start-ups, but well established organisations too.
+We call it Unikorn Marketing - Kick-off start and go-to-market phase expertise for full traction throughout all cycle stages. "
       heading: Unikorn Marketing
       buttonlink: /seo/
       buttontext: Read more about Unikorn marketing